lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 Choose the desired search method, `Cone` or `Polygon`, and the appropriate instructions for the search terms will appear.
 Keeping the search area to a minimum will keep processing times short and returned subsets small and manageable.

 *Note: The examples under the box for coordinates are object names as examples of the formatting only.
 Those examples are not guaranteed to be in the accessible data sets.
 The central coordinates for DC2, in decimal degrees, are: 61.863 -35.790.
-(See Table 2 of `The LSST DESC DC2 Simulated Sky Survey<https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_.)*
+(See Table 2 of `The LSST DESC DC2 Simulated Sky Survey <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_.)*

 *Note: Although there are two options for Constraints, Spatial and Temporal, for DP0.1 all of the catalog data that is available through the Portal is from the coadded DC2 images, and does not contain time-domain information.*

 **Table View**: The table to the right of "Select Constraints" enables additional search constraints.
 Use the leftmost boxes select the columns to be returned by the query.
+A set of principal columns will be pre-selected for each table, as seen in the top image on this page.
 Use the funnel icon to only view selected columns.

 .. figure:: /_static/portal_table_view.png